web-music-score/wms/README.md

 ## API

-Following is introduction to the main interface by simple examples.
+Following is introduction to the main interface with the help of simple examples.

 ### Using `DocumentBuilder`